 I suspect the mention of Arkansas rouses images of a John Grisham-esque sleepy street leading to a courthouse-dominated town square.
 You wouldn’t be wrong to see Arkansas this way, but this allegorical picture misses major parts of my home state’s identity.
 Also, I’ve yet to meet an attorney the likes of Matthew McConaughey à la A Time to Kill.

-As an Equal Justice Works Crime Victims Justice Corps (CVJC) Fellow at Legal Aid of Arkansas, my service area spans across the top half of the state—from the mountains of the Ozarks in the northwest to the rolling farmlands of the river valleys in the east.
+As an Equal Justice Works Crime Victims Justice Corps (CVJC) participant at Legal Aid of Arkansas, my service area spans across the top half of the state—from the mountains of the Ozarks in the northwest to the rolling farmlands of the river valleys in the east.
 The geographic diversity echoes the cultures and identities of the eighteen universities and community colleges scattered between the mountains and valleys—the temporary homes of the college-age student victims I serve through my Fellowship.
 Or, as styled by the award-winning 2015 documentary, The Hunting Ground, eighteen “hunting grounds” where one in five female students will be sexually assaulted.

 A Hunter’s Paradise